iolmstead23/robots-zombies-ghosts/README.md

 The pathfinding system leverages Godot's built-in AStarGrid and AStarNode classes exclusively.
 This approach takes full advantage of the engine's highly optimized, well-tested navigation features rather than introducing custom algorithms.
 The hex grid serves as the primary navigation structure, completely replacing the previous linear or segmented pathfinding approach.

-Robot units are constrained to move only through enabled hexagonal cells.
+Agent units are constrained to move only through enabled hexagonal cells.
 Obstacle avoidance is handled inherently through the grid's enabled/disabled state system, eliminating the need for additional runtime collision checks during pathfinding operations.

 ## Development Philosophy